snoorghorbani/sutility/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository, make your changes, and open a pull request.
+Please feel free to fork the repository, make your changes, and open a pull request.

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`).